danielc123/weather-display/README.rst

 Install and run:
 To get my source code running just unzip the attachment and copy the whole directory onto the Pi using File Manage.
 Once copied, start the code use the following ssh commands:
-        $ cd Weather  #if code downloaded from Instructables
+        $ cd Weather  #if the code was downloaded from Instructables

         or

-        $ cd weather-display-master #if code downloaded from this repository
+        $ cd weather-display-master   #if the code was downloaded from this repository

         $ sudo python weather.py